 How To Improve Casting Accuracy with Spinning Gear

-Here's how to master casting accuracy with spinning gear.
+Here's how to master casting accuracy and distance with spinning gear.

 Hey folks.
 Glenn May here with BassResource.com, and I saw a question on the forums the other day that said, "How do I get more accurate with spinning gear?"
 I wanted to give you a couple of tips on how to do that.

 One of the first things to keep in mind with spinners if you're familiar with bait casting, you can feather the bait casting reel with your thumb.
 When you do that, you can get a lot more accuracy.
 Did you know you can do that with spinning gear too?

 If you notice I have a hold of the line here with my finger, but I can put it here on the end of the spool.
 If you notice I just take my finger off, and I can drop that bait just by lifting my finger off the edge of the spool and stop it again when I put my finger back on.